 Compendium of Statistics on Bank Group Operations is an annual publication of the African Development Bank Group, presenting data on operational activities of the Bank Group.
 Part One gives cross-country statistics on Bank operations and Part Two provides country-specific information on each regional member country of the Bank.
 The present publication was prepared in the Economic and Social Statistics Division of the Statistics Department.

-This is the sixteenth volume of Gender, Poverty and Environmental Indicators on African Countries published by the Statistics Department of the African Development Bank Group.
-The publication provides some information on the broad development trends relating to gender, poverty and environmental issues in the 53 African countries.
-Gender, Poverty and Environmental Indicators on African Countries 2015 was prepared by the Economic and Social Statistics Division of the Statistics Department.
+This is the seventeenth volume of Gender, Poverty, and Environmental Indicators on African Countries published by the Statistics Department of the African Development Bank Group.
+The publication also provides some information on the broad development trends relating to gender, poverty and environmental issues in the 54 African countries.
+Gender, Poverty and Environmental Indicators on African Countries 2016 was prepared by the Economic and Social Statistics Division of the Statistics Department.

 The Statistics Department (ESTA) has just released a new edition of the ‘Quarterly Statistical Brief’.
 The objective is to provide users with some recent data on the short term trends in the world economy, commodity prices and African economies in general.